The Art of Letting go

 As the radicals and anarchists, the liberals and freedom fighters began to philosophise about life and its loves, the confusion for many lies in the rational of it all.
 For instance, does it really make sense to excuse ourselves, or to limit the freedom for self-expression; for exhibiting mere natural behaviours?
 I mean, if folk want to get offended, that’s their problem, right?

-I’ve travelled to distant countries, where the idea of manners, really have felt like a long way from home.
-I’ve been pushed out of the way by grandmothers and grandchildren alike, almost sat on, on top of buses and experienced the total non-existence of customer service at the best of times… and I can say, it felt bloody annoying.
+I’ve travelled to far off lands, where the idea of manners, really have felt like a long way from home.
+I’ve been pushed out of the way by grandmothers and grandchildren alike, almost been sat on, on top of buses and experienced the total non-existence of customer service at the best of times… and I can say, it felt bloody annoying.
 Indeed, nothing made me appreciate more, the stiff, uptight, and people pleasing ways of life back in Britain.

 The aristocracy didn’t just make a point of speaking to each other nicely, they also had a thing called finishing school.
 They determined that how we carry ourselves and the development of a gentile character, would be a pretty darn important asset to cultivate in life.
 Just ask a magician whether words carry power and you will soon find out.
 Sounds can certainly invoke feelings in the recipient, and in turn sounds are released in accordance to the feelings of the originator.
 So is it possible that the energies of our emotions are being carried with these words too?